Zibsun/leands/docs/hypotheses.md

 * Stakeholders and business customers see no value in the meetings since they don't understand the purpose beyond it all.
 * Team members are busy bees.
 They encounter increasingly intriguing but not critical problems along the way.
 That delays timelines and makes situations unpredictable.
 * A great workaround is obvious.
 But a stakeholder who could point it out is not involved in the context.
-* Task reviews by other team members are cosmetic since they don’t include enough details.
-At best, it may be a code review but not an approach evaluation.
+* Task reviews by other team members are cosmetic since they don't include enough details.
+At best, it may be a code review, but they can not evaluate an approach.

 ![Data Science Team communicates with customers](_images/hypothesis-meme.png)